 A. In early January you will be emailed a link to an instructional video about Chesscalate.
-Then on Sunday evening, February 5, after the first round pairings have been posted, you will be emailed a password and can begin to use Chesscalate to edit your Tournament Roster and Standard Lineup.
+Then on Monday, January 29, after the State Tournament qualifiers have been posted, you will be emailed a Chesscalate password and further instructions.

 Q. How does Chesscalate fit into the registration process?